Beer – Frequently Asked Questions

 Q. Do you sell bottles?

-A. Yes we do.
-We have brown 650 ml bottles and green plastic 500 ml and 1 litre.
-First-time customers receive a 50% discount off a set of new bottles.
+A. Yes we do and first-time customers receive a 50% discount on a set of new bottles.
+Call the store for pricing.

 Q. How soon can I drink my beer once it is bottled?